mustafamubashir03/Chatapp/README.md

 # Chatapp
-This is a chatapp which was designed in figma and created using html and css by me.
+This is a chatapp landing page which was designed in figma and created using html, css and little javascript by me.